 However, there is a clear spatial structure to these results.
-Figure 3 shows the spatial distribution of willingness to pay classifications categorizing strategies on wheat yield whether they are worse, better or worse, and better than the fixed long rice planting strategy.
-Fixed planting of a medium duration rice variety seems to be the best strategy to ensure higher wheat yields across most locations in the IGP except in the northwestern IGP where one would be indifferent (12%).
+Figure 3 shows the spatial distribution of willingness to pay classifications categorizing strategies on wheat yield worse than, better than, and not different from the fixed long rice planting strategy (S1).
+Fixed planting of a medium duration rice variety (S2) seems to be the best strategy to ensure higher wheat yields across most locations in the IGP except in the northwestern IGP where one would be indifferent (12%).
 Besides, the Eastern IGP also performs well with planting long duration varieties at the monsoon onset, which is much earlier in the Eastern IGP than in the Western IGP.